-When seeking urgent care, it's important to understand that there are differences between care for adults and care for children.
+When seeking urgent care, it's important to understand the main differences between care for adults and care for children.
 Children have different medical needs than adults.
 Because of this, there are many medical facilities that cater specifically to adults or children.

 What is Urgent Care?